Code-Institute-Submissions/shake-n-stir/docs/testing/testing.md

 * I correctly submitted the Add Category form, and confirmed it populated on the category page, and category section in add/edit cocktail forms.

-### 404 Page
+### 404 and 500 Error Pages

 * I entered an incorrect URL and confirmed that the 404.html is rendered.
 I confirmed that the home button on the 404 page redirects users back to the correct page.
 * I have confirmed that the navigation links and footer links operate correctly on the 404.html.
+* I purposely created a typo with the cocktails.html template to envoke a 500 internal error.
+I confirmed that the 500.html page is rendered.
+* I have confirmed that the home button on the 500 error page redirects users back to the correct page.

 ### Responsiveness